-This is the amount of your original Down payment, you go and do it again.
-Which takes us to the final R in the BRRRR strategy, Repeat!
+This is the amount of your original Down payment, so you can go and do it again.
+Which takes us to the final R in the BRRRR strategy:

 This is a maneuver you can repeat 5 times with conventional banks, there’s ways to go well beyond this, but that is an article for another day.

 If this strategy sounds like too much work, I hear you, we have been doing this for the better part of two decades and have assembled the dream team to assist you every step of the way.

 For a free 15 min virtual coffee on how you can create your own financial freedom through real estate investment strategies like this, the equity optimization manouvre and many others, click here and let’s see where it goes!